How Long Are Benzodiazepines Detected?

 Benzo Detection in Hair: How Long Are Benzos in Your Hair?

 Benzos may be found in the hair for up to 90 days.
 Laboratories that test hair may be able to find benzos in body hair even longer because these don’t typically grow as quickly as the hairs on the head.
 Hair samples use around 20 to 50 strands of hair that are then put through laboratory analysis.
-This specific test, benzodiazepine radioimmunoassay, determines if you, or the patient, has been taking benzos within the last four weeks.
+This specific test, benzodiazepine radioimmunoassay, determines if you, or the patient, have been taking benzos within the last four weeks.
 Some other kinds of tests may be able to identify benzos taken much further in the past than that.

 What Are Some Ways That People Try to Alter Benzo Test Results?